Shaakaar/LEESMAATJE_7/webapp/README.md

 immediately.
 Once recording stops the backend finalizes the analysis and returns GPT feedback.

-The temperature for GPT feedback can be configured via `GPT_TUTOR_TEMPERATURE` in `backend/config.py`.
-The default is `0.0` for deterministic answers.
+The GPT model and temperature used for feedback can be configured in `backend/config.py` via the `GPT_MODEL` and `GPT_TEMPERATURE` constants.
+These values can also be provided through the environment variables `GPT_TUTOR_MODEL` and `GPT_TUTOR_TEMPERATURE`.
+The default model is `"gpt-4o-mini"` and the default temperature is `0.0` for deterministic answers.

 ## Running